Enthusiastic strategic manager skilled in budgeting, fundraising, grant writing and policy development. Master of Public Administration.

 Writing SMART Objectives

 SMART objectives are important for strategic planning since they focus on the effectiveness of the organization.
-Goals and objectives that are clear, efficient, and effective will transcend into the organization and inspire management and employees to follow suit.
+Goals and objectives that are clear, efficient, and effective will transcend the organization and inspire management and employees to follow suit.

 Consider these three goal areas: Service delivery, human resources, and resource development.
 Write goals for these three areas following the SMART format.
 Your resource development goals should seek to increase volunteers and contributions.
 Write the goals so they are quantifiable and achievable.